reox/parosol_example/README.md

 Open this file using `paraview`.

-If everything was sucessful, you should see something like this:
+If everything was successful, you should see something like this:

 ![Image of sphere.h5](/images/deathstar.png)